m-deez/Alley-Scoop/README.md

 Unsolved Problems: List any unsolved issues.

+Points are not included in the user object so they do not save on reload

+News API does not work with deployment unless we purchase a subscriptions (cors limitation)

+Linking user name to each comment and post

+preventing users from editing other users posts (unfettered CRUD)

 Future Enhancements: Identify future features and enhancements planned for the project.

+More thoughtful UI/UX
+Add dual scrolling
+Connect articles to commments/posts though search feature Friends list for users
+Sound/video clips

 Authors:
 Matt D.